HamBa-m/scinis-learn/README.md

 - Vapnik Chervonenkis Dimension (VC-Dimension)
 - Covering and Uniform Covering Number

+Finally, we also added a few basic functions to help you create dummy data and plot results of the algorithms :

+- Generate Dummy Data (in 2D and 3D)
+- Plot Linear Decision Boundary (in 2D and 2D)
+- Plot Non-Linear Decision Boundary (in 2D)

-All the algorithms are implemented in the `lib` folder.
+All the algorithms and tools are implemented in the `lib` folder.

 These codes were made in the context of the Learning Theory course Fall 2023 at ENSIAS - University Mohammed V - Rabat, Morocco.
 You can find the LABS and the corresponding PDFs in the `ensias_labs` folder.